 1. Search engine market share in South Korea

 Data is from Nielsen KoreanClick 2018.
-There are three main search engines in South Korea: Naver, Google and Daum.
-Naver and Daum are actually portals with lots of news, information and services so people go there for lots of reasons, not just to search for information.
-Hence, comparison between Naver, Google and Daum directly from a search market share POV using unique visitors may not be “ideal”.
+There are three main search engines in South Korea: Naver, Google, and Daum.
+Naver and Daum are actually portals with lots of news, information, and services so people go there for lots of reasons, not just to search for information.
+Hence, comparison between Naver, Google, Daum directly from a search market share POV using unique visitors may not be “ideal”.
 However, that is the best that we can do at the moment.

 It is interesting to note that 10 years ago, in 2009, Google search market share in Korea is less than 10%.
 Naver at that time had more than 60% share of the market.

 Back in 2009, Yahoo JP had more than 50% of the search engine market share.
 But now, 10 years later, Google is at about 75% across both desktop and mobile search.